dude56987/2web/README.md

 2web
 ====

-Your digital bookshelf, full of hardworking [daemons](https://en.wikipedia.org/wiki/Daemon_(computing))!
-A HTTP/HTTPS multimedia caching server for hosting content on your LAN.
-2web was originally designed for the raspberry PI 2 but has since been refactored for Debian and Ubuntu Linux in general.
-2web is focused on allowing you to access content from the local server without internet access wherever possible.
-2web is designed to act as a server component to KODI for HTTP shares, but can be used though the web browser on any device.
-Almost all the processing is done on the server so the bigger the server the better the experience.
-Everything is designed so that this single server can offer a lot of services in a single unified interface without constantly connecting to the outside world.
+Your digital domain, full of hardworking [daemons](https://en.wikipedia.org/wiki/Daemon_(computing))!
+2web is focused on allowing you to access content from YOUR local LAN without internet access wherever possible.
+Designed for use with KODI, Phones, Tablets, and Desktop computers 2web acts as your freedom, privacy, and attention respecting frontend to the internet.

+Add multimedia, documents, and databases to 2web for a total offline experience or add your chosen media sources to use caching components.
+You can even use 2web as a frontend to link to other self hosted services on your network such as Nextcloud, Pi-Hole, or Tiny Tiny RSS.
+2web can be used with tailscale to access your data from anywhere on earth or in space.
+2web is heavily optimised to target running on the latest raspberry pi, currently the PI 4.

 - [Supported Content Types](#supported-content-types)
 - [Features](#features)